-The year 2020 was the year that rocked us all.
+The Pandemic was the time that rocked us all.
 With this changing climate, child care providers receive more challenges than ever in managing their business.
 But how has this pandemic affected how parents expect to pay their child care payments?

 Most parents are expecting providers to accept digital payments over anything physical.
 An online tool in a secure environment is crucial.
 Providers should also have general knowledge of support programs for those financially struggling.